 In 1893, the peak was used for a USGS triangulation station, along with Harney Peak near the town of Custer, and Bear Butte near Sturgis.
 In 1925, a USGS brass cap on a pipe was placed at the summit.
 Today, there are three markers, all near the tower.

-This is public land with no access fees (yet).
-But, forest fires in this region are serious concerns and the “no access” rules are enforced during “extreme fire danger” periods.
 There are also vehicle restrictions from the junction of Forest Roads 216.1 & 216.2.
 Only small to medium-sized 4-wheel drive vehicles are allowed from that point.
 Road 216.2A gets quite narrow, so if you are actually trying to drive that section, please be prepared for some long backing if you encounter a forest service jeep or another vehicle.

 When to ClimbThis is all public land, so the summit is normally opened year-around.
 But heavy winter snow could mean you might need to snowshoe to the summit.
 During times of serious drought and frequent forest fires, the access to the summit is closed.
 Summer lightning can also be a deterrent to a hike.
 For the latest weather for the area, click here:

 Custer Peak - Lead, South Dakota Weather

 Black Hills Campgrounds.com